nathanl/consolation/README.markdown

 Tested and works in Chrome, Firefox and Safari.
 Chrome gives the nicest stack traces.

+## Giant Caveat

+This whole thing is a herculean effort to make things work nicely even if you leave `console.log` statements in your code and ship it to production.

+But probably you just shouldn't do that.

 ## Try it out

 Open the included `demo.html` in a browser, **or** after including `consolation.js` in your own page, paste in the following: